Best cheap phones 2025: the best affordable phones right now

 Dated design compared to flagships

 The design does look a little older compared to the Apple flagships of today, but it also costs half as much!
-Yet it still delivers cutting-edge innards for a cut-price iPhone, with a superb camera and speedy A15 chip performance, all wrapped into a nice small-scale deisgn that's easy to pocket.
+Yet it still delivers cutting-edge innards for a cut-price iPhone, with a superb camera and speedy A15 chip performance, all wrapped into a nice small-scale design that's easy to pocket.

 If you're not sold on Apple, however, then there are plenty of Android alternatives that we explore in this list that will suit your needs.
+What's important to note is that persistent rumours suggest a new iPhone SE is coming, which could make this one to hold off on for a few months to see what comes next.

 Specifications

-Dimensions & Weight: 160.6 x 73.2 x 7.8mm / 173g
+Dimensions & Weight: 161.1 x 77.4 x 8.2mm / 213g

 Reasons to buy